theprantadutta/pulse/notes/tabs.md

 - Add a FAB on the main screen for quick access to the most-used feature (e.g., start a new ping).

 ---

-This four-tab layout ensures that the app is organized, easy to navigate, and packed with useful features for both casual users and professionals.
-Let me know if you’d like further refinements or additional ideas!